BMSantosTW/bmsantostw.github.io/_posts/2021-11-23-instructions1.md

 | *Adobe Photoshop* | Install and use the latest version.
 Previous versions of Photoshop, such as Adobe Photoshop CS6, may be used instead if they have the Adjustment Layers function.|
 | *An image file* | Use artwork or photography that you have created, or have permission to use, especially if you are making the pattern for commercial purposes. |

-*Note:* Other image editing software, such as Paint.NET or GIMP, can be used instead of Photoshop, as they have similar capabilities, but instructions for using those programs are beyond the purview of this document.
+*Note:* Other image editing software, such as Paint.NET or GIMP, can be used instead of Photoshop, as they have similar capabilities, but instructions for using those programs are beyond the purview of this tutorial.

 ## Image Preparation in Photoshop